antvis/G6/packages/site/docs/apis/layout/ForceAtlas2LayoutOptions.en.md

 **Default**: `false`

-**Required**: false

-**Description**: Whether to enable the hub mode.
+Whether to enable the hub mode.
 If `true`, nodes with higher in-degrees will be placed at the center with higher priority compared to nodes with higher out-degrees.

 ## prune